Indication and Usage

 Solodyn is a tetracycline-class drug used to treat the pimples and red bumps (non-nodular inflammatory lesions) of moderate to severe acne in people 12 and older.

 Solodyn is not effective for acne that is not red-looking (non-inflammatory), such as blackheads and whiteheads.
 It is not known whether it is effective to treat infections, whether it is safe for use in people under 12, or safe to use for longer than 12 weeks.

 Important Safety Information for SOLODYN Tablets

-- The most common side effects were headache, tiredness, dizziness, and itching.
+- The most common side effects are headache, tiredness, dizziness and itching.

 - You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit fda.gov/medwatch or call 1-800-FDA-1088.

 Please click here for full Prescribing Information, including Patient Information.